chrstntdd/uni_worker/README.md

 ## Building

+If you do not have npm scripts enabled by default, be sure to run `patch-package` to apply any extra changes that may have been applied to dependencies.

 ### Development

 To start developing, run the following command to start up the development server.
 We won't have the worker script running in development so